| 1.

 convinced that you are fully qualified to make the

-Contact a lender right away and get pre-approved
+My advice: Contact a lender right away and get pre-approved

 before shopping for homes!